Moving to Doha

-Do note that air conditioning is available in most offices, restaurants, and other facilities, and expats will quickly realise that it's often necessary to bring a shawl or coat along, even amidst the sweltering weather.
+Expatriates should note, however, that air conditioning is available in most offices, restaurants, and other facilities, and expats will quickly realise that it's often necessary to bring a shawl or coat along, even amid the sweltering weather.

 That said, from October to May the climate is moderate, and is perfect for dining al fresco or playing several rounds of golf.
-In the winter, people are often surprised by the low temperatures, but the lack of central heating.
+In the winter, people are often surprised by the low temperatures, and the lack of central heating.
 This absence means that space heaters are in high demand.